vadym-sec/SOC-Analyst-Writeups/README.md

 ---

-##  Note
+##  Important Note

-This repository reflects my learning journey and will continuously evolve as I gain more experience.
+This repository reflects my learning journey and will continue to evolve as I gain more experience.
+It combines notes, tools, and practical observations, with a focus on building a strong cybersecurity mindset and understanding how attacks can be detected in real-world environments.